Things to Do at Federation Square

 Tickets & Pricing

-Access to Federation Square is free.
-Individual attractions have separate admission fees: ACMI exhibitions $15-20 adults, NGV Australia free entry with charges for special exhibitions
+Entry to Federation Square is free.
+ACMI has free areas plus paid exhibitions ($15-20 adults).
+NGV Australia is free for the permanent collection, with charges for special exhibitions (usually $20-30 adults).

 Best Time to Visit